 Automation cuts out the slack for sending and receiving invoices by removing paperwork, complex processes, and human error from your accounts payable systems.
 Additionally, automation can capture data from your accounts’ process, providing you with valuable insights.

-When combined with AI, automation can also reduce errors in your accounting systems.
+When combined with AI, automation can also reduce errors in your accounting and expense management systems.

 Moreover, automation in accounting saves time.
 Automating aspects of your accounts could save 30% of a finance employee’s time.
 For future proof growth, investing in finance automation can pay dividends.

 Growth, in its simplest sense, means increasing the number and value of customers your business has.
 Without effective marketing, continued growth is almost impossible.
 But marketing today isn’t just about putting out the right kind of content you think your customers might like.
 These days you need to be able to cut through the endless streams of noise that consumers are subjected to daily.
 The way to do this is through personalization.